 An immersive tale of young courage, integrity, and the depths we are willing to go to save our family.

 Horatio in the Wind brings up one of the biggest questions in human nature, what happens when we die?

-Horatio in the Wind is imbued with a deeply inspired message regarding the fear of dying, and ultimately coming to embrace death with full peace, grace and understanding.
+Horatio in the Wind is imbued with a deeply inspired message regarding our biggest fear, and ultimately coming to embrace it with full peace, grace and understanding.
 It is easily approachable and soothing for all ages, bringing light to a topic that would make lives easier if we spoke about it more often and didn’t leave it in the shadows.
-The book itself is filled with utterly gorgeous illustrations that are true treats to the eyes.
-One can enjoy an incredible immersive storytelling experience with the must have companion audiobook for all of the epic sound, music and narration features.
+The book's gorgeous illustrations are true treats to the eyes.
+One can enjoy an incredible immersive experience with the must-have audio companion for all of the epic sound, music and narration features.

 I wouldn’t hesitate to recommend this book to anyone inspired by a beautiful story, an important message, and excellent work and art all around.

 — Kenza Kadmiry

 My copy of Horatio In The Wind arrived in South Australia today, and it is absolutely beautiful - the artwork is incredible, the soundtrack is stunning.
 I love it.

 When a boy Kidnaps death and gives everlasting life to his Kingdom the joy of living vanishes from sight.
 He must find the courage to bring it back.

 I want to share a little bit of the backstory behind Horatio In The Wind.
 From a very young age, likely soon after I started talking, I exhibited an unusual fear of dying.
 I’d often cry on my dad's lap because I knew one day I'd die.